Cloud Quarry

-During World War II a factory was built in the disused quarry to make tyres for the Avro Lancaster Bomber.
-The roof was painted blue in an attempt to fool German bombers.
+During World War II a factory was built in the disused quarry to make wings and tail planes for Lancaster bombers.
+Parnell was the company who moved here after their Yate factory was bombed.
+The roof was painted blue in an attempt to fool German bombers into thinking it was water in a quarry.
 The factory is now used for light industry and workshops including a trapeze school.